Skip to main content

 User Flow

-Annotated UI screens with design rationale
+Annotated UI screens: Water Quality Map design rationale

 Reducing Last Minute Hesitation.